Grid-Modeling-TES/Inputs/README.md

    activate "<path-to-GenX>/GenX.jl"
    ```
 4. To run a specific scenario in Julia, you have the option between a free solver (HiGHs) or a commercial solver (CPLEX), the latter of which requires a license to operate.
 We recommend using CPLEX because of the computational complexity of the model.
-  - To run the $1/W, $8/MMBTu scenario in ERCOT using CPLEX, launch Julia and enter the command:
+  - To run the $0.50/W-th, Ref NG scenario in SPP using CPLEX, launch Julia and enter the command:
     ```
-    include("<path-to-input-data/Inputs/ERCOT/1w_8mmbtu/Run.jl)
+    include("<path-to-input-data/Inputs/SPP/05w_refgas/Run.jl)
     ```
-  - To run the $1/W, $8/MMBTu scenario in ERCOT using HiGHs, launch Julia and enter the command:
+  - To run the $0.50/W-th, Ref NG scenario in SPP using HiGHs, launch Julia and enter the command:
     ```
-    include("<path-to-input-data>/Inputs/ERCOT/1w_8mmbtu/Run_highs.jl")
+    include("<path-to-input-data>/Inputs/SPP/05w_refgas/Run_highs.jl")
     ```

 ## Running multiple scenarios at once